dsa-ntc/peninsuladsa-ntc.github.io/_pages/resources.md

 <h4>"What can I DO?"
 Here are some effective actions to take right now, wherever you are.</h4>

-*For in-person and virtual events, please visit PDSA's [events calendar](https://peninsuladsa.org/calendar/).*
+*For in-person and virtual events, please visit PDSA's [events calendar](https://peninsuladsa.org/calendar/).
+To learn about PDSA's active campaigns, head over to [Get Involved](https://peninsuladsa.org/get-involved/).*

 <h3>📰 Diversify Your Media Sources</h3>